Design Director. Style Architect. Visionary.

 Creating a Hype-Driven Roadmap

 I structured the campaign like a real release: teaser buildup → countdown engagement → launch moment.
-The visual identity and rollout mirrored the urgency and polish needed to make a new collection feel iconic from the jump.
+The visual identity and rollout mirrored the urgency and

 Design & Strategy Highlights